stackviolator/open-crucible/README.md

   The FastAPI application entrypoint.
 It includes the routes and runs the server using Uvicorn.

 - **`schemas.py`**
-  (Not shown in the code snippet) Should contain Pydantic models for request validation, such as the `GenerationRequest`.
+  Contains Pydantic models for request validation, such as the `GenerationRequest`.

 ---